fredhutchio/git_github_intro/class3.md

 	- ignoring files
 	- connecting local and remote repositories
 	- working with branches
-- understand how to perform Git tasks that may be difficult or impossible to apply with a GUI, such as:
+- understand how to find help to perform Git tasks that may be difficult or impossible to apply with a GUI, such as:
 	- updating a local repository with a remote repository owned by someone else
  	- cherrypicking